ethereum/evmc/docs/Host_Guide.md

    You will need:
    - the code to execute,
    - the message (::evmc_message) object that describes the execution context,
-   - the Host instance, passed as ::evmc_context pointer.
+   - the Host instance, passed as ::evmc_host_context pointer.

 5. When execution finishes you will receive ::evmc_result object that describes the results of the execution.